Exact scaling in the expansion-modification system: Introduction.

-The model we will deal with in this paper can be described as follows.
-Consider the random substitution~\footnote{The upper bar indicates``negation'', {\it i.e.}, $\overline{0} = 1$ and $\overline{1} = 0$}
+The expansion-modification system can be described as follows.
+Consider the random substitution

-in the binary set $\{0,1\}$, and extend it coordinate--wise to the set $\{0,1\}^+$ of finite binary strings.
+in the binary set $\{0,1\}$, and extend it coordinate-wise to the set $\{0,1\}^+$ of finite binary strings.
 Starting at time zero with a seed in ${\bf x}^0\in\{0,1\}^+$, and iterating the above substitution, we obtain a sequence

-of finite strings of non--decreasing length.
+of finite strings of non-decreasing length.
 Since the applied substitution is a random map, the sequence we obtain by successive iterations is a random sequence which is nevertheless supposed to converge, in a certain statistical sense, to a random string ${\mathbf x}^\infty$.
-It is easy to see that the the probability of having a finite string after infinitely many iterations is zero, it is therefore more convenient to studying the evolution of infinite strings under the infinite extension of the above substitution.
-In this framework we can rigorously define the asymptotic regime of the expansion--modification process and single out some of its salient characteristics.
-In this work we present a mathematical study of the asymptotic regime of the expansion--modification dynamics and present a rigorous proof of the scaling behavior of the correlation function, which allows us to determine a closed form for the scaling exponent.
+It is easy to see that the probability of having a finite string after infinitely many iterations is zero, therefore it is more convenient to study the evolution of infinite strings under the infinite extension of the above substitution.
+This is precisely the point of view we will follow throughout this work.

-The paper is organized as follows: in Section~\ref{sec:themodel} we set up the mathematical framework where the expansion--modification system is rigorously defined, then, in Section~\ref{sec:asymptotic} we prove the existence of a unique stationary distribution towards which the dynamics converges.
-In Section~\ref{sec:decay} we prove that the unique stationary measure exhibits decay of correlations.
-In Section~\ref{sec:scaling} we prove the asymptotic scaling of the correlation function, and we compute a closed expression for the corresponding scaling exponent.
+The paper is organized as follows.
+In Section~\ref{sec:themodel} we set up the mathematical framework where the expansion-modification system is defined.
+In Section~\ref{sec:results} we state our main results, which we proof in Section~\ref{sec:proofs}.
+In Section~\ref{sec:heuristic} we compute a closed expression for the scaling exponent which presumably holds in the whole range of mutation probabilities.
 We finish the paper with some final remarks and comments.

-This work was partially supported by CONACyT--Mexico via the grant No. 129072 and SEP--Mexico trough the PIFI program.
-The authors are in dept to G. Salazar for his careful reading of the manuscript and the resulting suggestions.